Wondering how to save money to travel the world?

 To this day, Jeremy and I don’t exchange physical gifts with each other.

-These days, a nice meal out in whatever country we happen to be visiting is our preferred way to celebrate milestones together.
+These days, a nice meal out or a fun activity (hiking, whitewater rafting, climbing a monument, etc.) in whatever country we happen to be in is our preferred way to celebrate milestones together.

 Take advantage of credit cards.